 Lauren Deem M.S.
 2016 NREM “Mechanistic understanding of improvements in yield and sustainability of biochar-amended soil”.
 Currently a Crop and Soil Scientist at Kuo Testing Labs, Othello, Washington.

 Jabez Meulemans M.S.
 2016 NREM “Systems approach to assessing the environmental and economic sustainability of food and fuel crops with biochar soil amendment”.
-Currently he is the Environmental Services Coordinator for Jefferson Country in Colorado (Denver area).
-In his job, Jabez tackles sustainability issues through renewable energy initiatives and water/energy efficiency and conservation projects.
+After graduating, he became the Environmental Services Coordinator for Jefferson Country in Colorado (Denver area) tackling sustainability issues through renewable energy initiatives and water/energy efficiency and conservation projects.

 Konni Biegert Institute of Soil Science and Land Evaluation, University of Hohenheim, Germany, M.S.
 2015 “Biochar effects on greenhouse gas emission from two Hawaiian arable soils”.